matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 }
 ```

+    FIXME: why `m.relations`?
+    FIXME: this is asymmetric with the rel_types shape we use to send them;
+    is this a problem?

 ## End to end encryption

-Since the server bundles related events the relation information must not be
+Since the server bundles related events, the relation information must not be
-encrypted.
+encrypted end-to-end.

 For aggregations of annotations there are two options:

-1. Don't group together annotations and have the aggregation `key` encrypted, so
+1. Don't group together annotations, and have the aggregation `key` encrypted, so
    as to not leak how someone reacted (though server would still see that they
    did).
 2. In some way encrypt the aggregation `key`, with the properties that different